biocil/biocil.github.io/content/_index.md

 ## Our Team
 Meet our dedicated team of researchers and graduate students who drive innovation at BiocIL.

-## Get in Touch
-For collaboration opportunities, student inquiries, or any questions related to our research, please [contact us](contact/).

   - block: collection
     content: